 - An increase from four to eight levels of funding, ranging from $11,000 to $78,000 per year.

-- Quarterly funding and budgets available for three categories of services: Clinical Care (e.g. nursing and physiotherapy), Independence (e.g., help with showering, getting dressed or taking medication), and Everyday Living (e.g., cleaning, gardening meal preparation).
+- Quarterly funding and budgets available for three categories of services: Clinical Care (e.g. nursing and physiotherapy), Independence (e.g., help with showering, getting dressed or taking medication), and Everyday Living (e.g., cleaning, gardening and meal preparation).

 - Contributions vary depending on your situation and services.
 Use the Support at Home fee estimator to see how much you may pay towards services in your own home.